Instructional Practices

 • Spaced retrieval and continuous practice with various learned skills throughout the school year, both in and out of school, by utilizing high-quality digital learning tools

 One of the most impactful ways to accelerate student growth and achievement is through embedded and sustained professional learning.
-It is crucial to support teachers in improvement of their practice, with comprehensive, research-based professional learning that includes cohesive features, such as online coaching, remote peer observations, online collaboration, and facilitated online communities.
-Now, more than ever, it is essential that all professional learning also focus on how to ensure social and emotional well-being and meaningful student learning in remote, digital environments.
+It is crucial to support teachers in improvement of their practice, with comprehensive, research-based professional learning that includes cohesive features, such as online coaching, peer observations, online and in-person collaboration, and facilitated communities.

 Often, the impact of high-quality materials on students and teachers is immediately felt.
 Improvements in student (and often teacher) outcomes usually occur within the first school year.
 Many other school reforms can take years to see effects.

 This fall and in future school years, we encourage districts to evaluate the quality of current instructional materials.
-Given the challenges of this school year, high-quality instructional materials are critical tools to help support teachers as they work to navigate new models of instruction and learning.
+High-quality instructional materials are critical tools to help support teachers as they work to navigate new models of instruction and learning.

 Related Reading